Things To Do in Droylsden

 Robertsons Jam Works (Golden Shred) was established in 1891, and was built on the banks of the canal on Ashton Hill Lane.
 They at one time hired 1,000 people, however due to new technology, this number is now minimized to around 400.
 The firm create jams, marmalades, Christmas puddings, fruit beverages, canned fruit fillings, and then exports world-wide, and is still a very thriving service.
 And, of course, they are popular for the Golly symbol, which was introduced in 1910 and ended up being really collectable.
 The story is that a Robertson grandchild had a rag doll with a delighted face and so began the concept of the popular logo!

-The plaque to Charles Hindley, MP and social reformer located in the Fairfield Moravian Settlement in Droylsden.
+The plaque to Charles Hindley, MP and also social reformer located in the Fairfield Moravian Settlement in Droylsden.

 A Blue Plaque at Fairfield High School for Girls commemorates the life of Mary Moffat.
 It was unveiled in July 1998 by Councillor George Hatton JP.